AnaadiAI/kalanjiyam/docs/quickstart.rst

     make celery

-Roughly, Tailwind generates a new CSS file whenever it detects certain changes to Ambuda's HTML files.
+Roughly, Tailwind generates a new CSS file whenever it detects certain changes to Kalanjiyam's HTML files.
 For more details, see the `Tailwind docs`_.

 .. _Tailwind docs: https://tailwindcss.com/docs/